 Combining empirical evidence and expert judgment, Hogan developed a profile to predict job performance.
-Results suggested that the HPI Adjustment, Ambition, Interpersonal Sensitivity, Prudence, and Learning Approach scales, the HDS Leisurely and Bold scales, as well as the MVPI Commerce, Power, and Science scales were most predictive of performance in the VP role.
+Results suggested that the HPI Adjustment, Ambition, Interpersonal Sensitivity, Prudence, and Learning Approach scales, the HDS Cautious, Leisurely, and Bold scales, as well as the MVPI Commerce, Power, and Science scales were most predictive of performance in the AVP role.

 The profile assists the company in selecting candidates who are confident and composed under pressure (higher Adjustment), take initiative (higher Ambition), communicate tactfully and build relationships with others (higher Interpersonal Sensitivity), are dependable and adhere to established rules and procedures (higher Prudence), and are achievement-oriented and remain up to date on current trends (higher Learning Approach).
-In addition, the High Fit guidelines will help to identify candidates who possess greater levels of these key characteristics and honor their commitments (lower Leisurely), are socially skilled (lower Bold), value profit and business opportunities (higher Commerce), value success (higher Power), and value data-based decision making (higher Science).
+In addition, the High Fit guidelines will help to identify candidates who possess greater levels of these key characteristics and are open to innovation (lower Cautious), honor their commitments (lower Leisurely), socially skilled (lower Bold), value profit and business opportunities (higher Commerce), value success (higher Power), and value data-based decision making (higher Science).

-Overall, by implementing personality assessments into the selection process, the insurance and investment company should be better able to select candidates with the personal tendencies related to success in the VP role.
+Overall, by implementing personality assessments into the selection process, the insurance and investment company should be better able to select candidates with the personal tendencies related to success in the AVP role.